-Benzoyl peroxide: An antibacterial medication used to combat the bacteria that aggravates acne
+Benzoyl peroxide: An antibacterial medication used to combat the bacteria that contributes to acne

-Beta hydroxy acid: An oil-soluble exfoliant derived from fruit and milk sugars that is commonly found in skin-care products.
-Beta hydroxy acid is used to treat wrinkles, blackheads, and photoaging.
-Salicylic acid is an example of a beta hydroxy acid.
+Beta-hydroxy acid: An oil-soluble exfoliant derived from fruit and milk sugars that is commonly found in skin-care products to treat wrinkles, blackheads, and photoaging.
+Salicylic acid is an example of a beta- hydroxy acid.

-Blepharoplasty: A primarily cosmetic surgical procedure of the upper or lower eyelids.
-The procedure involves the removal of excess skin, and sometimes muscle or underlying fatty tissue.
+Blepharoplasty: A cosmetic surgical procedure of the upper or lower eyelids where excess skin, and sometimes muscle or underlying fatty tissue, is removed

 Breast augmentation: A surgical procedure done to increase breast size

 Botox: A substance derived from botulinum toxin that works by preventing nerve impulses from reaching the muscle, causing the muscle to relax